holidayextras/terraform-provider-googleappengine/README.md

-# terraform-provider-googlebigquery
+# terraform-provider-googleappengine
-This provider exposes resources that we don't want to wait for terraform upstream to merge.
-There is a PR open but incomplete with terraform and we plan to finish it eventually.
+This provider exposes resources that we don't want to build into terraform mainline.
+There are two reasons for this:

-This provider will eventually be merged completely into the upstream terraform provider.
+1. we are moving very quickly right now
+2. the scope of adding a real appengine provider is massive and see number 1

+This provider only supports java applications right now.
+Any others will fails.

 To use:
 - check out